voschezang/coding-handbook/software-engineering.md

 - [Continuous](https://en.wikipedia.org/wiki/Continuous_delivery).
 E.g. committing directly to the main production branch.
 - Days or weeks.
 E.g. short-lived feature branches.
 - Months or years.
 E.g. working in parallel branches.

+In practice, different changes may be integrated at different time scales.
+E.g.:

+- Linting (in milliseconds)
+- Local unit tests (seconds to minutes)
+- Continuous integration (minutes)
+- Continuous deployment (minutes to hours)
+- Canary releases (minutes to days)
+- Full releases

 **Risk.** Changes can impact stability.
 Risk mitigation can be done by these two strategies: